Tamara F. Lawson

 Tamara F. Lawson is Dean and Professor of Law.
 She previously served as the law school’s Associate Dean for Faculty Development from 2013-2017, and Associate Dean for Academic Affairs from 2017-2018.

-She joined the St. Thomas Law faculty in 2004.
+Dean Lawson joined the St. Thomas Law faculty in 2004.
 She teaches Criminal Law, Criminal Procedure, Evidence, and a seminar on Race and the Law.
-Professor Lawson was twice awarded Upperclass Professor of the Year in the 2004-05 and the 2005-06 academic years.
-Professor Lawson also visited at Catholic University of America, Columbus Law School for the academic year 2007-08.
-Prior to joining the law faculty, Professor Lawson served as a Deputy District Attorney at the Clark County District Attorney’s Office in Las Vegas, Nevada, from 1996-2002.
-As a criminal prosecutor, Professor Lawson was assigned to the Special Victims Unit for Domestic Violence, as well as other departments in the prosecutor’s office.
+She was twice awarded Upper-class Professor of the Year; in the 2004-05 and the 2005-06 academic years.
+Dean Lawson also visited at Catholic University of America, Columbus Law School for the academic year 2007-08.
+Prior to joining the law faculty, Dean Lawson served as a Deputy District Attorney at the Clark County District Attorney’s Office in Las Vegas, Nevada, from 1996-2002.
+As a criminal prosecutor, she was assigned to the Special Victims Unit for Domestic Violence, as well as other departments in the prosecutor’s office.
 She successfully argued multiple cases before the Nevada Supreme Court, including death penalty appeals.
-In addition to general criminal cases, Professor Lawson, in her capacity as Deputy D.A., handled environmental crimes, involuntary mental commitments, and bail bond hearings.
+In addition to general criminal cases, Dean Lawson, in her capacity as Deputy D.A., handled environmental crimes, involuntary mental commitments, and bail bond hearings.